 What do we mean by tropical bamboo?

 But this is not a hard and fast distinction.
-It’s more of gradual spectrum, and there are a number of exceptions.
-The genus Fargesia, for example, has clumping roots, but they are among the most cold hardy of any bamboo.
+It’s more of a gradual spectrum, and there are a number of exceptions.
+The genus Fargesia, for example, has clumping roots, but they are among the most cold-hardy of any bamboo.
 Often they are hardy to -20º F or lower, making them a popular choice in Europe and Canada.

 The genus Phyllostachys is probably the most widespread of temperate bamboos, both hardy and vigorous.
 Then there’s a wide gray area of bamboos that are only somewhat hardy, withstanding temperatures of 10 or 20º F. Some of these mid-range bamboos include clumpers like Chusquea, or runners like Chimonobambusa.

 We usually think of the genus Bambusa as a tropical bamboo, but some of its species are frost tolerant while others are not.
+It’s more appropriate to think of these as subtropical.
 Truly tropical genera like Guadua, Dendrocalamus and Gigantochloa will not perform well if there’s any risk of frost, and they will not survive prolonged freezing.
 We’ll look at more specific examples below.

 Conditions for tropical bamboo